-Once merchants have been categorized as high risk, they may find it challenging to open traditional merchant accounts.
+Once you have been categorized as high risk, You may find it challenging to open traditional merchant accounts.
 Some processors choose to prohibit some, all, or none of the high-risk industries.
 Many merchant account providers and payment service provider (PSP) have lists of prohibited businesses on their website.

 Though a variety of companies in the high-risk category may struggle to find a conventional payment processor, alternative solutions do exist.

 High risk merchants don’t qualify for traditional processing agreements but You will find payment processors (known as a high-risk merchant account providers) with experience working alongside businesses in this category and are willing to accept liability for the increased risk associated with these businesses.

 As you might imagine, “high risk” service comes with a higher price tag, caps on transactions (rolling reserve) and Increased oversight and scrutiny.

 Payment service providers for high risk industries

 Although, usually full merchant account gives you more security against the risks to be suddenly shut down, sometimes it could be too expensive (if your business is small, or if you just started) or nobody accepts you, because lack of processing history.